DonovanZhu/9DoF_MARG_Madgwick_Filter/README.md

 [Teensy](https://www.pjrc.com/teensy/) is a complete USB-based microcontroller development system.
 It is compatible with Arduino Software & Libraries.
 To use it, Arduino software and Teensyduino package is required.
 The official installation instruction is [here](https://www.pjrc.com/teensy/td_download.html).
 Teensy is a powerful and small size microcontroller.
 It features an ARM Cortex-M7 processor at 600 MHz, with a NXP iMXRT1062 chip, one of the fastest microcontroller available today.

 ### MARG
+MARG(magnetic angular rate and gravity), also called 9 Degree of Freedom IMU, can sense 3 types data: acceleration, rotation speed and magnetic field.
+9 Dof means it provides these 3 types data along X/Y/Z axis of IMU, which are 9 numbers.
+Different IMU has different coordinate.
+Producers always paint that on the board, or can be found on official datasheet.

+## Algorithm Description
+""Madgwick filter"" is a data fusion algorithm for alttitude estimation.
+To estimation the rotation angle along each axis of base coordinate, only use one type of data is not enough.

 ## Setting up the software